Nashville-Davidson, Tennessee Therapists

 Impact of Not Receiving Treatment in Nashville, Tennessee

 This is why they put forth the Mental Health Cooperative.
-Their hope is to reach people, especially young people, early enough to treat serious mental issues before they progress.
+They hope to reach people, especially young people, early enough to treat serious mental issues before they progress.
 If left untreated, mental illness can lead to the following:

 • Suicide